What is CHARGE syndrome?

 CHARGE is a complex syndrome that causes a range of physical and health problems that vary from child to child.
 It’s also one of the causes of deafblindness.

-CHARGE syndrome is a genetic disorder, which can be caused by several different gene changes or mistakes.
+CHARGE syndrome is a genetic disorder, which is caused by changes in a particular gene, usually the CHD7 gene.
 In most cases there’s no family history of the disorder or similar conditions.

 CHARGE stands for:

 - C – ocular coloboma